Read Time:

 Children

-Some people over age 50 will not need to consider custodial arrangements for their children, who may be legal adults.
-But if children and child-support payments are part of a divorce settlement, you should consider how they would affect your overall retirement plan and budget.
-In some cases, divorcees may consider staying in the workplace longer to make sure their retirement plans stay on track.
+Some people over age 50 will not need to consider custodial arrangements for their children, if they are legal adults.
+But if children and child-support payments are part of a divorce settlement, you should consider how they could affect your overall retirement plan and budget.
+In some cases, divorcees may consider staying in the workplace longer to help make sure their retirement plans stay on track.

 Life insurance